L4nx/SpyNote/README.md

 # SpyNote
-Spynote 6.4 found it on my old files have fun
+Spynote 6.4 found it from my old files have fun